 Yes, it’s once again that time where arguably the most consistent title has graced our eyeballs, and hearts.
 I’m always ironically surprised to see when Brian K. Vaughan (writer) surprises me when I’m reading SAGA, and he did it again in this issue.
-Taking us to probably one of my favorite characters in the entire series, GHÜS, and again allowing the story to lose focus on our main cast while shining a spotlight on what we could argue are the “supporting cast.”
-Solid, great writing amplified by the seeming perfection of Fiona Staples’ fantastic art.
+Taking us readers to probably one of my favorite characters in the entire series, GHÜS, and again allowing the story to lose focus on our main cast of characters while shining a spotlight on what we could argue are the “supporting cast.”
+Solid, great writing amplified by the seeming perfection of Fiona Staples’ (artist) fantastic art.

 Both last issue and this were examples of an overall round story that we’ve come to love SAGA for being.
 I’m instantly in love with this “brand” of storytelling from Vaughan that he’s used the last two issues.
-Breaking off from the normal “bread and butter”, and turning to the broth of the soup to tell a different layer of the current arc.
-It’s definitely giving a different perspective, and delivering to us, the readers, things we’ve been wanting.
+Breaking off from the normal “bread and butter,” and turning to the broth of the soup to tell a different layer of the current arc.
+It’s definitely giving a different perspective, and delivering to us (the readers) things we’ve been wanting.

 I personally was curious (going into the ending of the arc) what exactly was going on with Ghüs, Squire and company.
 It had been a while since we last seen them, and it was a refreshing way to reintroduce them to us, as the story in general was quite intriguing.
-Seeing that they don’t have any food, that starving was a very large possibility for them, which caused the crew to contemplate on killing FRIENDO, and harvest him so they didn’t starve.
+Seeing that they don’t have any food, that starving was a very large possibility for them, which caused the crew to contemplate on killing FRIENDO to harvest him so they didn’t starve.

 Every time we get the curtain pulled back a little further from Ghüs, his character becomes that much more awesome for what we see him as.
-It’s the old quote, “Don’t judge a book by its cover”, and that’s taken to a whole different level.
-One that I find makes the stories better and better as the cast of characters become far more complex.
+It’s the old quote, “Don’t judge a book by its cover,” and that’s taken to a whole different level.
+One that I find makes the stories better and better as the cast (of characters) become far more complex.

 This particular issue played well with Ghüs as a figure of loyalty, sacrifice and wisdom, in which he would rather hold out for Marko, Alana and crew so Friendo didn’t have to die, but conceding enough to accept a “life altering” ultimatum; go out, slay and bring back a DREAD NAUGHT.